Do you eat other people's food?

 Related Discussions

 Comments (29)We may be way over cautious but I'd rather err on the side of caution especially with children.
 Your local County Extension Service can give you FDA guidelines for food safety.
 Travel became an issue for me.
 Years ago while in Madrid I was violently sick to my stomach the first few nights after dinner.
 Our host practiced, as many Europeans, not refrigerating items which are commonly refrigerated here in the U.S. For the remainder of the trip I ate only saltine crackers and gingerale, I was already drinking bottled water only as was DD.
 My dear friend made a lovely fritata (eggs, potatoes, onions, etc.) which she served hot upon our arrival.
 It then sat on the counter unrefrigerated for the next few days while they snacked on it.
 When we returned home I visited my MD.
 He told me that I became ill due to bacteria introduced that my body was not equipped to handle.
 I am not at all immune compromised Our hosts have always lived this way so their bodies treat that bacteria differently.
 I found the refrigeration issue to be the same in France, Germany, Norway, Sweeden, Iceland.
 They just don't refrigerate commonly refrigerated food items as we do here in the States.
 Have been to many underdeveloped countries and DH has never had a problem?
 He is of the "when in Rome" mindset.
 I've seen him drink from the tap in places that just scream "you're gonna have an issue".
 He must have some superhuman immune system.
 Me, I drink only bottled water/drinks and always travel with a stash of pre-packaged foods items, as I want to be able to enjoy the entire trip wherever the destination.
 Over the years, I've discovered that four star doesn't mean the same thing once you leave the States.
 In fact, four star in some odd out of the way places means 1/2 a star by U.S. standards.
 As for meds, I was under the impression (with the exception of vitamins) that at most they can lose their effectiveness, not make you sick.
-Thanks for linking the article terriks....See MoreEat-in kitchen: do you eat at an island?
-Do you like it?
+Thanks for linking the article terriks....See Moreauntjen or other textile people -- do you recognize this?

-- 8 years agolast modified: 8 years ago
+- 9 years agolast modified: 9 years ago

-- 8 years agolast modified: 8 years ago
+- 9 years agolast modified: 9 years ago

 Related Stories